great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/how_to_compare_two_tables_with_the_onboarding_data_assistant.md

 In order to profile our first table and validate our second table, we need to set up our Batch Requests pointing to each set of data.

-In this guide, we will use a MySQL <TechnicalTag tag="datasource" text= "Data Source" /> as our Data Source -- the data we trust to be correct.
+In this guide, you'll use a MySQL <TechnicalTag tag="datasource" text= "Data Source" />.

 ```python name="tests/integration/docusaurus/expectations/advanced/data_assistant_cross_table_comparison.py mysql_batch_request"
 ```